 It's easy to blame weight problems and chronic health conditions on circumstances, heredity or environmental factors but the truth is, YOU have a powerful impact on the course your life will take.
-Since you can't "trade in" your relatives for better ones, learn to focus on the things you can control...such as exercising regularly, eating a nutritious diet, learning how to manage stress, getting adequate rest and having routine examinations and screening tests done as recommended.
+Since you can't "trade in" your relatives for better ones, learn to focus on the things that you can control...such as exercising regularly, eating a nutritious diet, learning how to manage stress and getting routine exams and screening tests done as recommended.